 The type of hair loss that happens after a fever, illness, or surgery

-While many people think of this as hair loss, it’s actually hair shedding.
-The medical name for this type of hair shedding is telogen effluvium.
-It happens when more hairs than normal enter the shedding (telogen) phase of the hair growth lifecycle at the same time.
-A fever or illness can force more hairs into the shedding phase.
+Fever is a common symptom of COVID-19.
+A few months after having a high fever or recovering from an illness, many people see noticeable hair loss.
+But what’s actually happening is hair shedding, or more specifically, a type of hair shedding called telogen effluvium.
+It happens when more hairs than normal enter the shedding (telogen) phase of the hair growth cycle at the same time.
+Stress or medications from a fever, illness, or surgery can force more hairs into this shedding process.

 Hair tends to return to normal on its own